berianjames/matlab-scientific-functions/README.rst

   n = hist2(data,[nx,ny,w,[xmin xmax ymin ymax]])

 Inputs
-  data (n x 2 vector of x,y values, n x 3 in hist3)
+  data (n x 2 vector of x,y values, n x 3 in hist3),
-  nx, ny (integers, number of bins in the x- and y-directions [in whist2] w (n-vector, weights for each data point) xmin, xmax, ymin, ymax (floats, limits on x and y) [in hist3] nz (bins in z-direction)
+  nx, ny (integers, number of bins in the x- and y-directions, [in whist2] w (n-vector, weights for each data point), xmin, xmax, ymin, ymax (floats, limits on x and y), [in hist3] nz (bins in z-direction),
   [in hist3] zmin, zmax (limits in z-direction)

 Output